Tumors in mice: A comprehensive guide

-In the pet world, mice are popular companions, but unfortunately they are prone to various health problems, including tumors.
-In this article, we will examine in detail the different types of tumors that can affect mice, their causes, diagnostic methods, and treatment options.
+Mice are popular companions in the world of pets, but unfortunately, they are prone to various health problems, including tumors.
+This article will examine in detail the different types of tumors that can affect mice, their causes, diagnostic methods, and treatment options.

 Types of tumors in mice

-Tumors in mice can be divided into different categories:
+Tumors in mice can be classified into different categories:

 Benign tumors

 These tumors grow slowly and do not spread to other parts of the body.
-Examples are lipomas (fatty tumors) and fibromas (connective tissue tumors).
+Examples include lipomas (fatty tumors) and fibromas (connective tissue tumors).

 Malignant tumors

 These are more aggressive and can spread to other parts of the body, leading to metastases.
-These tumors include carcinomas (which arise from epithelial cells) and sarcomas (which arise from connective tissue cells).
+These tumors include carcinomas (which originate from epithelial cells) and sarcomas (which originate from connective tissue cells).

-Some tumors in mice are linked to hormonal imbalances.
+Some tumors in mice are associated with hormonal imbalances.
 These include, for example, mammary tumors in female mice.

 Tumors in mice